Tapping on the water problem

 A leaky toilet could be the equivalent of 200,000 litres of wasted water per year – you would need a tank the size of the living room to contain such a large volume.
 Older models can spend up to 15 litres on a single flush.

-And since pressing the flush button is a move you make almost without thinking, know that there are too many times you flush without needing to.
-About 30% of the waste of water in a house is due to the number of times you flush too much.
-This waste can represent more than 120 litres per day.
-At the end of a year, it’s 29,000 1.5 liter bottles.
+And since pressing the flush button is a move you make almost without thinking, know that there are too many times you flush without needing to – about 30% of the water waste at home is due to this kind of gesture, which can represent more than 120 litres per day.
+At the end of a year, it’s 29,000 bottles of 1.5 litre.

 The best way to save on flushing is to use a dual flush system, for different situations.
 Whenever possible, use the flush that spends the least water.
 If you are not planning on changing the toilet in the short term, you can put a full bottle of water into the tank – reducing the amount of water that is flushed each time you press the magic button.